Updated by Christian Cawley on March 30th, 2017

 Many Linux users see SSH as their remote connection tool of choice, but if you prefer a graphical user interface (GUI) to the command line, don’t worry: Ubuntu provides an option for you as well.

-Using Ubuntu Remote Desktop you can have total control over your desktop from any other computer: Linux, Mac or Windows.
-You’ll see what’s on that screen and be able to move the mouse and even type.
+Using Ubuntu Remote Desktop gives you total control over your desktop from any other computer: Linux, macOS, or Windows.
+You’ll see what’s on that screen and be able to move the mouse, and even type!
 Best of all, the feature is built into the operating system by default, so you won’t have to install a thing.

 Let’s check it out!

 Simply put, turning on Ubuntu’s version of Remote Desktop could not be easier.
 You don’t need to install a thing: everything you need is built in.
 Click Search and enter desktop sharing, then click Desktop Sharing.
 You’ll be presented with a simple window of options.